 You’ll have to cut back on the number of small groups you can see.
 Download my free Daily Math Block Schedules you see sprinkled within this post to get a 60 minute schedule.

 What about if you have more than 90 minutes?

 GREAT!
 You hit the math jackpot.
 You can see more small groups and even have time to do some one-on-one student conferences.
 Download my free Daily Math Block Schedules you see sprinkled within this post to see what this can look like.

 What about if you only have 45 minutes?

-With that out the way let’s get real creative.
+With that out the way let’s get really creative.

-In this scenario, I suggest keeping both the warm up and the reflection time 5 minutes each.
+In this scenario, I suggest keeping both the warm-up and the reflection time 5 minutes each.
 This will leave you with 35 minutes each day for alternating teaching a whole group lesson OR doing math centers.
-See example below:
+See the example below:

 Monday: Warm Up (5 min.) – Whole Group (35 min.) – Reflection (5 min.)